Our Approach

 1. Equity

-Using the Denver Parks and Recreation’s 2022 Equity Index as a guide to evaluate the socioeconomic, environmental, and health barriers that residents of Denver neighborhoods face as well as existing park access, size, and investment, will this park project contribute to a more equitable park system?
+Using the Denver Parks and Recreation’s Neighborhood Equity Index as a guide to evaluate the socioeconomic, environmental, and health barriers that residents of Denver neighborhoods face as well as existing park access, size, and investment, will this park project contribute to a more equitable park system?

 2. Access